DAOmasons/RuleBook/about/about.md

-# An Evolutionary Grants Framework
+# Grant Ships: The Evolutionary Grants Framework

 Grant Ships is an "evolutionary grants framework" styled as a game, designed to refine and advance best practices within grants programs.
 The framework allows for competition, collaboration, and skill-sharing among grant programs.